Songs of Surrender: Writing and recording

-Work on Songs of Surrender began in earnest in early 2021.
-For the re-recordings, the band members decided that they did not need to remain faithful to the original versions of the songs; the Edge said, "We gave ourselves permission to disregard any sense of reverence for the originals."
-The Edge began by composing musical ideas on acoustic guitar and piano, and by improvising vocal ideas that he would later play for Bono, with whom he shares a similar vocal range.
-The duo were encouraged by the results of their first session, during which Bono sang over the Edge's musical ideas.
-In subsequent sessions, they worked casually using a makeshift recording room in the Edge's house.
-While experimenting with new arrangements for the songs, the Edge changed their keys, chords, and rhythms, while Bono often rewrote the lyrics.
-The Edge and Bono occasionally collaborated when they were both in France at the same time.
+In subsequent sessions, the Edge and Bono worked casually using a makeshift recording room in the Edge's house.
+They occasionally collaborated when they were both in France at the same time.
 On one such occasion, they worked with producer Declan Gaffney and cellist Stjepan Hauser for four to five days.
 The sessions produced versions of "Vertigo" and "Dirty Day" that were based around the cello.
 The group also collaborated with engineer Duncan Stewart.
 In addition to working sporadically with each other for a few days at a time in informal settings, the Edge and Bono held formal recording sessions in London and Los Angeles.
-In the London session, which was intended to "really get the ball rolling", producer Brian Eno recorded vocals and U2 bassist Adam Clayton laid down bass tracks.
-Clayton recorded his parts not knowing if they would be used on the final mixes, and he approached them with the mindset of "how those Simon & Garfunkel records were made... essentially acoustic guitar tracks that there were some rhythmic elements added to."
-In Los Angeles, the Edge and Bono worked with producer Bob Ezrin, as well as musicians Daniel Lanois and Abe Laboriel Jr., both of whom provided backing vocals.
+In the London session, which was intended to "really get the ball rolling", producer Brian Eno recorded vocals and Clayton laid down bass tracks.
+For the song "All I Want Is You", Clayton played acoustic bass.
+For "The Fly", both the Edge and Clayton played bass, contrasting with the guitar-heavy arrangement of the original version.
+In Los Angeles, the Edge and Bono worked with producer Bob Ezrin, and musicians Daniel Lanois and Abe Laboriel Jr. recorded backing vocals.
 Ezrin reviewed the band's demo recordings to help them determine which song arrangements worked and which ones needed refinement.
 The Edge said that the sessions in Los Angeles "fleshed out the arrangement" of the songs and "helped [them] get the project over the line".

-Drummer Larry Mullen Jr. contributed percussion on the album but according to the Edge, "didn't want to, or wasn't ready to" play a full drum kit at the time of the recording sessions.
-As a result, the Edge consulted drum loops that Mullen had previously recorded; one of them was the origin of the new version of "Get Out of Your Own Way".
+One song that saw the most extensive lyrical changes was "Walk On", which was originally released in 2000.
+At the time, Bono had written it for Burmese academic Aung San Suu Kyi, who was under house arrest from 1989 to 2010 for her pro-democracy activities.
+Following her ascent to the office of state counsellor, she was criticised for Myanmar's inaction to the genocide of the Rohingya people.
+Bono said he "felt so let down" by her and decided to re-write the song's lyrics for a different person, instead paying tribute to Ukrainian President Volodymyr Zelenskyy for his leadership against the Russian invasion of his country.
+Bono and the Edge performed the new version of the song on 9 April 2022 for Global Citizen's Stand Up for Ukraine livestream, which was organised to urge world leaders to raise funds for Ukrainian refugees.
+As vocals were being recorded for Songs of Surrender and preparations were being made to mix the album, Bono and the Edge were invited by Zelenskyy's chief of staff to visit Ukraine for a performance.
+They immediately halted work on the album and within 3–4 days boarded a train into Kyiv.
+They performed the new version of "Walk On" for Zelenskyy in a subway station during their 8 May visit.

 Over the course of recording Songs of Surrender, the Edge estimated that the group created 50 new song arrangements in total.
+Songs such as "Angel of Harlem" and "Moment of Surrender" were in contention to be included on the album but were ultimately left off.